01437 765 765 OPENING HOURS

 If you fancy a small bite to eat then head to the heart of Saundersfoot Harbour where you’ll be enticed inside to the Pembrokeshire Pasty & Pie Co to try one of their award-winning sausage rolls.
 If you have more of a sweet tooth, there’s the Chock Shop just a few doors down serving coffee and mouth-watering chocolate brownies.
 There’s also Sue’s Pantry on The Strand which sells a delightful range of cakes, cupcakes and sandwiches to take away.
 You won’t be able to help going inside when you see all the treats on display in the window.

 For a sit-down evening meal, there are plenty of options to choose from.
 The Boathouse and The Mulberry both serve dishes that will really get your taste buds going.
 Reserve a table at The Kookaba to sample authentic Australian cuisine or for fresh seafood dishes, head to The Stone Crab on the harbour.
 Be sure to book early though as calling on the day is often too late!
-For a real fine dining treat, there’s Coast restaurant which is just steps away from the sands of Coppet Hall.
-Picture exceptional sea views of Saundersfoot Bay along with a perfectly presented creative menu of dishes.
+The fine dining Coast Restaurant has been significantly revamped and reformed to become the new Lan Y Mor Restaurant in 2024.
+Offering a more casual dining experience than it's predecessor, you can still expect exceptional sea views of Saundersfoot Bay with a perfectly presented menu of dishes showcasing local produce.

 The Stone Crab in Saundersfoot